danthegoodman1/durabletasks/README.md

 The workflow will start executing these immediately on the local machine after it has durably stored the information.

+## Strategies and Tricks

+### ID generation

+This package is not opinionated about how you generate IDs, requiring that you provide unique workflow IDs.

+It is generally best to make these completely random, and not sorted in the time dimension, to work well with all databases for natural key-range distribution.

+### Spawn new workflows from tasks

+Because workflow generation is idempotent, you can safely spawn a workflow from a task, if the workflow ID is determinsitic (e.g. if the same task ran many times, it'd try to spawn a workflow with the same ID every time).
+For example you could use `${currentWorfklowID}-some_suffix`.
+The workflow ID is available in the `TaskExecutionContext`.

 ## Recovery

 When a workflow recovers, it starts off from the first incomplete task.
 This means that tasks can be executed more than once (if a task died moments between execution and storage).